ahmedokka29/Brain-Tumor-Classification-MRI/README.md

 ### Dockerfile

-Here is the content of the Dockerfile used to create the container:
+Here is the content of the gateway Dockerfile used to create the container:

 ```docker
 FROM python:3.11-slim